 Photo by Moe Penders

-Ess’s work has been performed, exhibited, and awarded internationally at MATA (New York, USA), Int-Act (Bangkok, TH), MIXTUR (Barcelona, ES), Dublin Music Current (Dublin, IE), SICMF (Seoul, KR), Nuova Consonanza (Rome, IT) SMC (Graz, AT), MANTIS (Manchester, UK), Espacios Sonoros (Salta, AR), Darmstädter Ferienkurse (Darmstadt, DE), Vox Electronica (Lviv, UA), ICMC (Boston, USA), SEAMUS (New York, USA), TIER (Berlin, DE), Echofluxx (Prague, CZ), WOCMAT (Hsinchu, TW), Centro Ricerche Musicali (Rome, IT), amongst others.
+Ess’s music has been awarded by the Martirano Composition Award and MA/IN Matera Intermedia Festival, commissioned by ensembles such as Alarm Will Sound, Riot Ensemble, and Popebama and performed/exhibited internationally at: MATA (New York, USA), Int-Act (Bangkok, TH), Mixtur (Barcelona, ES), Dublin Music Current (Dublin, IE), SICMF (Seoul, KR), Nuova Consonanza (Rome, IT), SMC (Graz, AT), MANTIS (Manchester, UK), Espacios Sonoros (Salta, AR), Darmstädter Ferienkurse (Darmstadt, DE), Vox Electronica (Lviv, UA), ICMC (Boston, USA), SEAMUS (New York, USA), TIER (Berlin, DE), Echofluxx (Prague, CZ), WOCMAT (Hsinchu, TW), Centro Ricerche Musicali (Rome, IT), amongst others.

 Their work has been featured on publications like Pitchfork, The Wire, New Music Handbook, Relevant Tones, and released on labels like Métron Records, Not Not Fun, 99Chants, Topshelf Records, and others.
-Ess has also toured Europe, the UK, the US, and Canada multiple times as a guitarist with the math-rock bands Gulfer and Head Honcho and multi-instrumentalist with the indie band Common Holly.
+They were a resident composer at the Mizzou International Composers Festival, and arist-in residence at the I-Park Foundation, Millay Arts, and the Visby International Centre for Composers.
+Ess has also toured Europe, the UK, the US, and Canada multiple times as a guitarist/multi-instrumentalist with the bands Gulfer, Common Holly and others.

 Photo by Robbi Bui